-6.2.4 Remedial Alternatives for RAOC-4: Perimeter Berm Areas (Asphalt and Debris)
+6.2.4 Potential Remedial Alternatives for RAOC-4: Perimeter Berms (Asphalt and Debris)

-Impacts at RAOC-4 consist of intermittent areas along the east and north property lines containing waste asphalt materials and miscellaneous debris, both at the surface and in subsurface soils.
-No groundwater impact was identified in RAOC-4.
+Impacts at RAOC-4 were minimal and consist of intermittent areas along the east and north property lines containing waste asphalt materials and miscellaneous debris, both at the surface and in subsurface soils.
+No significant soil impacts were identified by laboratory analysis of sixteen soil samples.
+No groundwater impacts were identified in RAOC-4 and no impacts to Tucker's Creek were observed.